-Foosball is one of the more enjoyable table games, though it is usually better with more people when you compare it to some of the other choices like table tennis and air hockey.
-Another issue with trying to play this game is that you may not be willing to invest a significant sum of money in a foosball table in the first place.
+Foosball is the most enjoyable of the table games, in my opinion.
+Though it is usually better with more people when you compare it to some of the other choices like table tennis and air hockey.
+Another issue with trying to play this game is that you may not be willing to cough up a lot of money to get a quality foosball table in the first place.
+That's way we made this DIY foosball table guide.

-Of course, you can always decide to go to a bar or an arcade so you can fulfill the need for some foosball, but nothing beats having your own table.
+Of course, you can always decide to go to a bar or an arcade so you can fulfill your craving for some foosball, but nothing beats having your own table.
 You have a few options when it comes to choosing a foosball table on a budget.
-First off, you can always opt for a cheaper model, but they have the issue of being less durable.
+First off, you can always opt for a cheaper model, but they have the issue of being less durable and the tables may be wobbly or off balanced.
+This can kill the mojo of a fun game.

 If you want your foosball table to last you a meaningful amount of time, then you will want to invest a little bit more money into it.
 One of the best options for those who would like a foosball table without too much of an investment is to build a foosball table themselves.